Welcome to ham-interfaces.com

 Step 1: Enable Internet Time Sync

 This guide applies to both Windows 10 and Windows 11.
-Layouts may vary slightly, but the settings and PowerShell commands are identical.
+The layout may vary slightly between versions, but the settings and PowerShell commands are the same.

 -